AndrewHannigan/ctxgen/README.md

 </ctxgen:fold>
 ```

-When compiled, the fold is replaced with a placeholder:
+When compiled, the content enclosed in the `<ctxgen:fold>` tags is replaced with a placeholder:

 ```xml
 <file path="tables/orders.txt" has_folds="true">